-Updated 12/16/16: If this isn't clear, this is a review of Sarah Prout's product — not her personhood.
-Sarah Prout is likely a lovely person but I am not concered with her as a person; it is her for-sale product(s) with which I take issue.
-Interestingly, this piece has sparked a sort of war between those who agree with me and those who do not.
-I do urge readers to also check out the comments below, as they flush out the many perspectives (which I think is important to consider before paying for Prout's — or anyone's — sort of products).
+Updated 12/16/16: I do urge readers to check out the comments below, as they flush out the many perspectives (which I think is important to consider before paying for Prout's — or anyone's — sort of products).
 I've had quite a few email demands for me to take this piece down.
-I've been threatened legally as well, which I think is against all good and light-work, as my personal goal is to spare people further pain or financial hardship.
+I've been threatened legally as well, which I think is against all good, as my personal goal is to spare people further pain or financial hardship.
 I believe it's important to consider the ramifications of products peddled by self-help and manifestation blogs.
 While I am positive most of these blogs and their owners have good intentions, their products demand a discussion around ethics.
 That is why this piece is still live.

 About a month ago, I was up late, steeped in cell-phone-light insomnia.
 I was on the brink of big life changes – a new job, a new apartment, and I was traveling in between jobs.
 In my head, it was all finances, my future, my relationship – swirling around, flotsam and jetsam, detached.
-I was falling down the rabbit hole that is late-night reading, and I stumbled upon metaphysics, thinking about myself and my meaning, or what all of it meant.
+I was falling down the rabbit hole that is late-night reading, thinking about myself and my meaning, or what all of it meant.

-Then I found the "metaphysician and entrepreneur" Sarah Prout’s website.
+That night I stumbled upon "metaphysician and entrepreneur" Sarah Prout’s website.
 On it, she says, "I believe that we are spiritual beings having a physical experience and that our day-to-day lives and the fabric of our reality is constructed by our thoughts, feelings and vibration.
 Our innate super-powers are sparked by the things we love and our connection to the Divine within.”

 Now, her blog is all about manifesting money and prosperity and goodness; one look at her Facebook threads and you’ll see people saying things like, “I manifested 1000 dollars in a month” or “I wished for 5000 dollars and didn’t get it yet, but I did save money at the grocery store.”
 One feels a bit like they’re peeping in on someone at their most desperate.

 So, Sarah Prout offered a guide called “Ancient Manifesting Ritual.”
-Out of editorial curiosity, of course, I paid a couple of dollars for the guide.
-When I downloaded it, it was pretty – pink and swirly and Urban Outfitter-styled New Age-y.
-Using the guide, one is supposed to "Discover the Ancient Manifesting Ritual that will boost your manifesting super-powers....Over 10,000+ of my students have manifested ABUNDANCE, love, health and even babies with this incredible process.”
+Out of some weird (maybe vulnerable, maybe journalistic?) curiosity, of course, I paid a couple of dollars for the guide.
+When I downloaded it, it was pretty — pink and swirly and Urban Outfitter-styled New Age-y.
+Using the guide, one is supposed to, "Discover the Ancient Manifesting Ritual that will boost your manifesting super-powers....Over 10,000+ of my students have manifested ABUNDANCE, love, health and even babies with this incredible process.”

-Where did this process come from?
+Where did this process come from, I wondered?
 "The Ancient Ritual you’re about to discover is a massive part of the creation process.
 It’s a ritual that has been used for thousands of years, from the ancient Egyptians to the teachers of the New Thought Movement in the 1800s.”